alexrutar/texproject/README.md

 Here, we demonstrate the construction of a basic project.
 First, create a project with the name `example` using the `empty` template, and change into the directory.
 ```
-tpr new empty example
-cd example
+mkdir example; cd example
+tpr init empty
 ```
-The relevant project files in this directory are `example.tex` and `project-macros.sty`.
+The relevant project files in this directory are `main.tex` and `project-macros.sty`.
-The file `example.tex` file is the main document file which you can edit to produce your document.
+The file `main.tex` file is the main document file which you can edit to produce your document.
 The `project-macros.sty` file is an empty package in which you can input custom project-dependent preamble.
 These packages are always loaded after any specified project files.

-The project also contains the specification file `.tpr_info`, which contains descriptions of the linked citation and macro files (as specified during project creation or in the template).
 Suppose we want to include the macro set `general` with our project.
-Add the line
+Run `tpr config` to open the project configuration file, and add the line
 ```
 - general
 ```
-beneath the line starting with `macros:` in `.tpr_info`, and run
+beneath the line starting with `macros:`.
+Save the file, and run
 ```
 tpr refresh
 ```